CristianOu/CristianOu/README.md

 ### Hi there, I'm Cristian! 👋

-## Student at Computer Science at KEA - Copenhagen
+## Student at Software Development at KEA - Copenhagen

 <br />